kitodo/kitodo-presentation/Documentation/Features/MediaPlayer/Configuration.rst

 Commented Example
 =================

-The following sample explains all configuration options available from TypoScript.
+The following sample explains all base configuration options available from TypoScript.

+For information on equalizer configuration, see :ref:`the equalizer subpage <eq_configuration>`.

 .. code-block:: typoscript